yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 - A custom classless inter-domain routing (CIDR) block for each regional VPC.
 If not provided, YugabyteDB Anywhere will choose defaults, aiming to not overlap across regions.

 - A custom Amazon Machine Image (AMI) ID to use in each region.
-For a non-exhaustive list of options, see Ubuntu 18 and Oracle 8 support.
+For a non-exhaustive list of options, see Ubuntu 18 and Oracle Linux 8 support.
 If you do not provide any values, a recent x86 CentOS image is used.
-For additional information, see [CentOS on AWS](https://wiki.centos.org/Cloud/AWS).<br>
+For additional information, see [CentOS on AWS](https://wiki.centos.org/Cloud/AWS) and [Ubuntu 18 and Oracle Linux 8 support](#ubuntu-18-and-oracle-linux-8-support).<br>

   <br>